 - \ AUTO BACK TAB Key depressing the AUTO BACK TAB key will move the cursor to the first unprotected position of this field if the cursor is not already at the first unprotected location.
 If it is already at the first position, the cursor will be moved to the first unprotected location of the next preceding field.
-In no case will the cursor be moved back past HOME. - ★ LINE FEED Key this key operates like the AUTO TAB key plus it places a "↓ " symbol on the display.
-This symbol is used for data compression in telecommunications. - \ ERASE FIELD Key depressing the ERASE FIELD key will erase or blank all unprotected locations in that field.
+In no case will the cursor be moved back past HOME. - \ ERASE FIELD Key depressing the ERASE FIELD key will erase or blank all unprotected locations in that field.
 For example: